DMKmod/BV-test/README.md

 Following is a guide on how to run this code for environment replication:

-1. Create AWS account and admin IAM user for this account and save its AWS Access and Secret Access keys.
+1.Create AWS account and admin IAM user for this account and save its AWS Access and Secret Access keys.

-2. Prepare Terraform master node:
+2.Prepare Terraform master node:

   Install unzip: